girino/renoter/README.md

 ## Features

 - Nested encryption using NIP-44 (one layer per Renoter in the path)
-- No routing tags needed - encryption handles routing automatically
+- Multi-relay support using `nostr.SimplePool` for redundancy and reliability
+- Routing via "p" tags for efficient filtering
 - Ephemeral event kinds (29000) for non-persistence
 - Automatic path validation
+- Extensive debug logging with granular control

 ## Building